jonoflayham/blog-gen/resources/posts/2017-02-04-make-your-own-tools.md

 So let's come back down to reality and wind back to the starting position vis-&agrave;-vis enterprise test data support.
 The first few steps to giving ourselves a tool to help ought to be really simple.
 If we give ourselves permission we'll see more and more opportunities for improvement using the skills we already have at our fingertips.
 And it's that which is really what's most motivating about delivering software - making a useful difference more quickly than last time, getting to powerful and interesting levels of abstraction, and giving yourself more time to think.

-I'm going to step back into the day job to try this out, with a renewed determination to look for opportunities to create the tools we genuinely need.
+I'm going to step back into the day job to try out this particular idea.
+I'm also going to reflect on how we can do better in future.
+A more disciplined approach to reflection - retrospectives, if you like - would help.
+Finally, I'm going to bear in mind in this and future engagements the stumbling blocks which stand in the way of making improvements like this.

 I'd promise to report back here on how it goes, but given my blogging frequency I might have died before I get round to it.